mugetsu7/cs3535/InquiryReport/IR3.md

 We want to investigate on how to judge the users on their ability to judge the transition of the song on Infinite Jukebox.

 # Question
-1. What are the visions and regulations for the game?
+1. What are the visions and regulations of the InfiniteJukebox Transition Detection Game?
 2. How to make button that would link to the space bar button on the keyboard?
 3. How does InfiniteJukebox represent beats?
 4. How does InfiniteJukebox do the transition?